dchen077/LIS598ThesaurusViewer/project_documentation/README.md

 Beside the three main points mentioned above, I also became more familiar with javascript.
 The more I examined the generated script alongside with ChatGPT the more I became familiar with the logic ChatGPT used to generate the code.
 For example, when I was adding a function for definitions later on in the process, I examined the existing functions and realized ChatGPT used columns numbers to parse and recognize related term.
 In other words, it assumed the last column is always related terms.
 Then, I was able to give more detailed description for it to change and modify the script in order to add more functions.

-Will I magically become an expert in javascript tomorrow?
+Will I magically become an expert in javascript overnight?
 Probably not, however, I believe with time and effort I can take over the script writing process and consult ChatGPT for alternative ideas and make my own decisions.

 ## Step 4: What Next?
 1. Users can directly upload a csv file instead of uploading it on GitHub and changing the script.